See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 - The runner will be waiting in the transition area where the bike is to be parked.

-- After completing the bike course, the cyclist returns to their transition area space whereupon the runner removes the timing chip from the cyclist’s ankle and transfers it to his/her own ankle.
+- After completing the bike course, the cyclist returns to their transition area space whereupon the runner removes the timing chip from the cyclist’s ankle and transfers it to his/her own left ankle.

 - The runner then embarks on the run